 How the project works

-The Biological Hydrogen Production project will produce a bacterial strain that is optimised for converting glucose and other carbohydrates to hydrogen gas.
+The Biological Hydrogen Production project led by Macquarie University will produce a bacterial strain that is optimised for converting glucose and other carbohydrates to hydrogen gas.
 The bacterial strains will also be optimised to produce the gas rapidly such that both rates and yields of hydrogen production are commercially viable.
 To move towards commercial scale the project will also develop a 2 L scale culture system that can produce and collect hydrogen gas in a safe and effective way.

 Area of innovation